emilyconway/uom_policy_dataset/Web Advertising Policy.md

 A link which provides information for educational or strategic related purposes and the University considers that information appropriate for these reasons.

+# 5
-# Positioning of logos on University web pages

-must not contradict the University’s web guidelines which can be found at www.brand.manchester.ac.uk/visual-identity/logo/.
+Positioning of logos on University web pages must not contradict the University’s web guidelines which can be found at www.brand.manchester.ac.uk/visual-identity/logo/.
 The width or depth of an organisation’s logo should be no larger than the width of the university logo (169 pixels).

+# 6
-# Logos and/or text relating to sponsorship or any other relationship with the University

-appearing on University web pages should abide by the Janet Acceptable Use Policy which may be found at https://community.jisc.ac.uk/library/acceptable-use-policy
+Logos and/or text relating to sponsorship or any other relationship with the University appearing on University web pages should abide by the Janet Acceptable Use Policy which may be found at https://community.jisc.ac.uk/library/acceptable-use-policy

+# 7
-# Current and former suppliers to the University

-can reproduce the University logo in the company’s marketing literature and on its website.
+Current and former suppliers to the University can reproduce the University logo in the company’s marketing literature and on its website.
 Written permission must be obtained from the Division of Communications and Marketing by using the form on www.brand.manchester.ac.uk/get-in-touch/.
 The University logo should be used in accordance with guidelines published on the brand site which can be found at www.brand.manchester.ac.uk/visual-identity/logo/.

+# 8
 Responsibility for adhering to the conditions of this policy lies with the Head of Faculty, School, Directorate or Division responsible for the web pages where the sponsorship logo/text will appear.

+# 9
 Any dispute in relation to this policy should be directed to the Digital Marketing Leadership Team.

+Document control box

 Policy/procedure title: Policy for Advertising and Sponsorship on University Web Pages

 |Date approved:|January 2018|